Mother Would Know

 • Matzo meal lasts.
 Maybe not forever, but… If you have some from last year, don’t throw it out.
 Smell it.
 If it still smells good and it looks fine, you can use. it.

-Whether you celebrate Passover, Easter, Ramadan or none of them, I wish you a happy, healthy week.
-And if you’re cooking for a crowd, or just having a few people over and feel rusty as a host after too many months of isolation, just remember – it’s really about family, friendship, and being together.
+And if you’re cooking for a crowd, or just having a few people over and feel rusty as a host after too much isolation, just remember – it’s about family, friendship, and being together.
 Don’t stress, just enjoy each other!

 Filed Under: Archives, Kernels of Wisdom Tagged With: chametz, Jewish food, kitniyot, matzo, Passover